ottop/icewmconfig/README.md

 Place the theme inside ~/.icewm/themes/

-Also change the keys file and whatnot to work with whatever software you use. and whatever keybindings you may want to add.
+Also change the keys file and whatnot to work with whatever software you use and whatever keybindings you may want to add.